claird/Bash_best_practices/echo-vs-printf.md

 Most of us learn `echo` early in our **Bash** careers.  `echo` is so capable that it's possible to code successfully for _years_ without touching on `printf`.
 What's the point of the latter, then?
 Is one just like the other, with a default terminal `newline`?
-Do experienced coders have any reason stronger than pretense for their frequent use of `printf`?
+Do experienced coders have any reason more interesting than pretense for their frequent use of `printf`?

 There _is_, in fact, more to the story.
 While quite a few commentators apparently believe that "[... [t]he only difference ... is `echo` will